cepdnaclk/e23-co2060-Hotel-Management-System/README.md

 **TourismHub LK** is a mobile-responsive smart hotel and tourism management platform developed for the Sri Lankan tourism industry.

-The platform connects tourists, hotel and tourism partners, tourist guides, event providers, reception staff, and administrators through one integrated system.
+The platform connects tourists, hotel and tourism partners, tourist guides, event providers, reception staff and administrators through one integrated system.

-Tourists can explore Sri Lankan destinations, create travel plans, search for hotels, check rooms, make bookings, view events, find tourist guides, manage reservations, select languages and currencies, and use an AI tourism assistant.
+Tourists can explore Sri Lankan destinations, create travel plans, search for hotels, check rooms, make bookings, view events, find tourist guides, manage reservations, select languages and currencies and use an AI tourism assistant.

-Hotel and tourism partners can register properties and services, manage rooms, prices, bookings, events, guides, photos, policies, and selected payment-related functions.
+Hotel and tourism partners can register properties and services, manage rooms, prices, bookings, events, guides, photos, policies and selected payment-related functions.

-Administrators can verify properties, manage users, approve events and guides, maintain Explore content, monitor payments, and control platform activities.
+Administrators can verify properties, manage users, approve events and guides, maintain Explore content, monitor payments and control platform activities.

 ---

 ## Project Overview

-Tourism information, hotel booking, trip planning, tourist events, and guide services are often available through separate platforms.
+Tourism information, hotel booking, trip planning, tourist events and guide services are often available through separate platforms.
 TourismHub LK brings these services together and provides a connected workflow for tourists and tourism businesses.

 A typical tourist journey through the platform is: